 - Site Value (SV) Value of land only - Net Annual Value (NAV) rental valuation based on Capital improvement Value (CIV).
 For residential and farm properties, NAV is calculated at 5 per cent of the CIV.
-For commercial properties NAV is calculated as the greater of the estimated annual rental value or 5 per cent of the CIV. - CIV value of land and improvements upon the land
+For commercial properties NAV is calculated as the greater of the estimated annual rental value or 5 per cent of the CIV. - Capital Improved Value (CIV) value of land and improvements upon the land

-Banyule uses CIV for rating valuation purposes.
+Banyule uses Capital Improved Value for rating purposes.